thecarp/dactyl-keyboard/doc/options-main.md

 The name of a feature at which to place the PCBA.
 Typically a key alias, central housing point or `rear-housing`.

-To ensure harmony, when you enable `central` (above), you would normally enable both `reflect` and `central-housing` *and* set this `anchor` to `origin` or to a point on the central housing, in such a way that the MCU support will be physically attached to and supported by the central housing wall.
+To ensure harmony, when you enable `central` (above), you would normally enable both `main-body` → `reflect` and `central-housing` *and* set this `anchor` to `origin` or to a point on the central housing, in such a way that the MCU support will be physically attached to and supported by the central housing wall.

 #### Parameter <a id="mcu-position-side">`side`</a>